Bishibop/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It is the browser's, tree-based representation of the HTML on the page.

 2. What is an event?

+And event is an object representation of interesting things that happen on the page, like clicks, mouseovers, or scrolls.
+They are used to execute code when the users does things on the page.

 3. What is an event listener?

+An event listener is a function bound to an element in the DOM that is informed of events happening on the page.
+When it detects an event, it executes a callback with that event as an argument.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList to an an Array if we wanted to use the native array functions like map or reduce.

 5. What is a component?

+A component is a self-contained section of HTML with it's associated event handlers.
+Components are used to represent isolated pieces of interface and functionality on a page.

 ### Git Set up